harinath/zmk-config/README.md

 - Adding a [Canary][canary] layer.
 I played with it for a little while but decided to concentrate on Sturdy instead.
 [Vylet][vylet] as a next step did look interesting!
-- Adding a [Focal][focal] layer.
-I may have given up too soon (it has nice looking metrics!), but I had a lot of trouble with P on the inner index column, bottom row.
-Maybe this teaches me I want to deprioritize the inner index column in favor of heavier ring finger usage?
 - Adding a [Gallium][gallium] layer.
 I didn't like the pinky to inner index lateral stretch for NG much.
 I've preemptively ruled out [Graphite][graphite] for having the same feature.
 So I think this means I want low LSBs, which is